ianmaclarty/amulet/doc/export.md

 The generated zip will also contain an `amulet_license.txt` file containing the Amulet license as well as the licenses of all third party libraries used by Amulet.
-Some of these licenses require that they be distributed with copies of the libraries, so to comply you should include amulet_license.txt when you distribute your work.
+Some of these licenses require that they be distributed with copies of their libraries, so to comply you should include amulet_license.txt when you distribute your work.
 Note that these licenses do not apply to your work itself.